-But for horse riders, the arrival of winter means there is less opportunity to get in the saddle, with darker days making mid-week hacking more of a challenge.
+But for horse riders, the arrival of autumn/winter means there is less opportunity to get in the saddle, with darker days making mid-week hacking more of a challenge.
 The mornings can be dark and misty right up until midday, with only a few hours’ sunlight before the skies darken again around 4pm.
 Riding when visibility is poor is dangerous for both horse and rider so try to limit exercise to when lighting is good and you can both see what’s ahead of you.

 As we all know, winter weather can be very unpredictable and, what began as a bright, clear morning can quickly descend into unstable, blizzard conditions.
 The light also diminishes very quickly at this time of year along with the temperature - factors that can affect your horse just as much as you.
 This will happen at a fast rate, often without you realising it, so, if you do happen to be hacking out, it is vital you have gone prepared.
 This includes having a mobile phone on your person (but not in your hand!), as well as a light (that flashes white to the front and red to the rear) and any other provisions that might be useful in an emergency situation.

-While in summer it can be tempting to set out on a hack without knowing where you are heading or how long you will be gone for, the same carelessness isn't appropriate in winter.
+While in summer it can be tempting to set out on a hack without knowing where you are heading or how long you will be gone for, the same spontaneity isn't recommended in winter.
 Planning your ride in advance is essential if you are to avoid running into difficulty.
 If you are only setting out by mid-afternoon, choosing a shorter route that will have you home before sundown is far safer than hacking out blindly and finding you are lost, the weather has turned, and what little light you had, has faded.
 In this situation your horse can quickly start to panic.